 The curriculum is designed to develop knowledge and skills that are progressive, as well as transferable, throughout their time at Dallam Primary and also to their further education and beyond.

-Using the Statutory Framework for the Early Years Foundation Stage (2017) and the National Curriculum for England (2014) to underpin our curriculum, promoting:
+Using the Statutory Framework for the Early Years Foundation Stage (2024) and the National Curriculum for England (2014) to underpin our curriculum, promoting:

 - Confident, Independent learners.

 - Key vocabulary and knowledge

-- Core skills through active learning, basic skills and creative thinking
+- Essential skills

 - Speaking and listening

 - Collaborative learners

 Implementation